hashicorp/terraform/website/docs/modules/create.html.markdown

 [Terraform Registry](https://registry.terraform.io).
 This will version your module, generate documentation, and more.

-Published modules can be easily consumed by Terraform, and in Terraform 0.11 you'll also be able to constrain module versions for safe and predictable updates.
+Published modules can be easily consumed by Terraform, and (from Terraform 0.11) you can also [constrain module versions](usage.html#module-versions) for safe and predictable updates.
 The following example shows how easy it is to consume a module from the registry: